ippontech/blog-usa/posts/deployToEcsWithGithubAction.md

 # Create Your First Pipeline With Github Actions
 On your GitHub repository select the **Actions** tab.
-GitHub propose popular pipelines to start with.
+GitHub proposes popular pipelines to start with.
 We will choose: **Deploy to Amazon ECS**

 ![01](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/01/deployToEcsWithGithubAction-01.png)